- WHO WE ARE

 Q: How can I resolve these common problems?

-A: Problems with the Job Service Provider are most often caused by a mistake that they have made when they registered you.
+A: Problems with the Job Service Australia Provider are most often caused by a mistake they have made when they registered you.
 They may not have understood that you are a retrenched worker and/or they may not have understood that you have been retrenched from the Textile Clothing and Footwear Industry.
-They may not know about how to correctly register you for the TCF-SAP.
-The best thing to do is to call the Union so that we can talk to your Job Service Provider and explain how the assistance should work.
+They may not know about how to correctly register you for TCF-SAP.
+The best thing to do is to call the TCFUA advocate on 9639 2955 or 1800 800 135 so they can talk to your Job Service Australia Provider and explain how the assistance should work.

-Q: What should I do if the person on the front desk of the Job Service Provider has never heard of the TCF-SAP (Textile Clothing Footwear Structural Adjustment Package)?
+Q: What should I do if the person on the front desk of the Job Service Australia Provider has never heard of TCF-SAP (Textile Clothing Footwear Structural Adjustment Package)?

-A: Ask to speak to the manger.
-Show them the leaflet that explains the TCF-SAP.
-If they still don’t understand call the Union for help.
+A: Ask to speak to the manager.
+Show them the leaflet that explains TCF-SAP.
+If they still don’t understand call the TCFUA advocate on 9639 2955 or 1800 800 135 for help.